seanonyango/NestWise/README.md

 # 🪺 NestWise — Personal Finance Tracker
-**A modern, intuitive Android finance app built with Jetpack Compose, Room, Retrofit, and WorkManager.**
+**A modern Android finance app built with Jetpack Compose, Room, Retrofit, and WorkManager.**

 NestWise helps users manage their daily financial lives through budgeting, tracking expenses, setting savings goals, importing CSV data, receiving daily financial tips, and more — all wrapped in a clean, responsive UI and backed by a structured MVVM + DI architecture.